pliancy/addigy-node/README.md

 # Addigy API SDK for Node.JS

-This package takes the Addigy public API and covers it into a consistent promise-based interface.
+This package takes the Addigy public API and wraps it into a consistent promise-based interface.

 :warning: Use this at your own risk.
 To error is human, to propogate error across all of prod via API is DevOps.